peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  a real part equal to Ln of this object's absolute value and an imaginary part equal to pi, but the return value is still NaN.).
- Signals FlagInvalid and returns not-a-number (NaN) if the parameter
- <code>ctx</code> is null or the precision is unlimited (the context's
- Precision property is 0).
+ Signals FlagInvalid and returns not-a-number (NaN) if the parameter "ctx" is null or the precision is unlimited (the context's Precision property is 0).
 Signals no flags and returns negative infinity if this object's value is 0.

 ### Log10
     public EDecimal Log10​(EContext ctx)